Select Page

 About Dominik Meier

-Dominik Meier is Assistant Professor of Global Philanthropy and Visiting Researcher at the Gradel Institute of Charity at the University of Oxford.
+Dominik Meier is an Assistant Professor of Global Philanthropy at the University of Basel and Visiting Researcher at the Gradel Institute of Charity at the University of Oxford.
 He explores individual and institutional philanthropy through the use of big data, machine learning, and natural language processing.
 His current work focuses on prosocial behaviors such as giving and volunteering, and how philanthropy can support the achievement of the Sustainable Development Goals (SDGs).

 About the Center for Philanthropy Studies, University of Basel